mbhangui/pistop/README.md

 playlist_directory  "/var/lib/mpd/MDrive/playlists"
 database {
     plugin          "proxy"
-    host            "pi4"
+    host            "MusicPI"
     port            "6600"
 }

-The pi4 above refers to host in /etc/hosts or the IP address the PI4 server.
-For me it is 192.168.2.101   pi4
+The MusicPI above refers to host in /etc/hosts or the IP address the PI4 server.
+For me it is 192.168.2.101   MusicPI
 ```

 The problem **pistop** solves is a synchronized mounting of the shared Music Directory, starting of mpd and automount service as soon as the PI4 server is powered on and up.
 This is achieved by having a service known as **fclient** on the clients and a service known as **fserver** on the NFSv4 server (PI4).
 These services use [supervise](https://en.wikipedia.org/wiki/Daemontools), **tcpclient**, **tcpserver** from the [ucspi-tcp](https://cr.yp.to/ucspi-tcp.html) package.
 I use the `fclient` service on my laptop too.
 It automatically starts the mpd daemon, the moment it sees the NFSv4 server (PI4) up running the `fserver` service.
 In case, I'm done with listening to Music, I shutdown the PI4 server.
 The `fclient` service detects that and stops the automount service, unmounts the NFS share and stops the mpd daemon.
 This prevents programs like `ls` from hanging when doing a listing of your home directory.